-It is only through my extensive Instagram use that I have come across queso dip, so I wouldn’t expect the average Australian to be aware of it.
-Queso dip, as far as my knowledge extends, is a tex-mex style dip made with melty cheeses, chilli and spices.
+Queso dip is a Tex-Mex style dip made with melty cheeses, chilli and spices.
 A lot of articles suggest that American cheese (of which the closest Australian equivalent is Kraft Singles) or ‘Velveeta’ are the best ‘cheese’ choices.
 They melt really well, but they’re also not really cheese.

 I have no attachment to the use of these cheeses in a queso dip, so I decided not to use them.
 They often contain a slew of ‘not cheese’ ingredients, including gelatin which is not vegetarian.
 I generally find that there’s always a sneaky high FODMAP element of an artificial version of something, which is another reason I decided not to go down that path.
 If you really want a traditional queso dip, this look ones highly regarded.